iitrvipulsoni/flight_booking_system_Database_Design_project/README_flight_booking_sy.md

 This project involves the design of a database for a flight booking system.
 The database will store information about flights, flight classes, airports, airlines, passengers, and tickets.

-The database will be designed using MySQL which is an open-source relational database management system and will follow the relational model.
+The database will be designed in 3 stage following the relational model:

+* Conceptual model - Using Draw.io
+* Logical Model - Using Draw.io
+* Physical Model - Using MySQL

 ## Entities and Attributes
 The following entities and attributes are included in the database: